Specialists in the Design, Manufacture and Application

 Now that we know how much we are billed and on what readings we are billed lets look to see if we can reduce this cost.

-In our example rates were applied to 90% of the kVA reading because it was larger.
-Ideally, we would liked to have rates applied to our kW because it is the smaller reading number.
+In our example, rates were applied to 90% of the kVA reading because it was larger.
+Ideally, we would like to have rates applied to our kW because it is the smaller reading number.
 If we could do that then we could realize a reduction in our utility billing.
 Just how much?:

 Cost if rates were applied to the kW reading: kW x $9.00/kW = 100 x $9.00/kW = $900.00

-Potential reduction to the Demand portion of our electrical bill if rates were applied to the kW reading:
+The potential reduction to the Demand portion of our monthly electrical bill if rates were applied to the kW reading:

-By correcting the Power Factor here to above 90% ensures that no additional expenses are being incurred.
+By correcting the Power Factor in this example to above 90% ensures that no additional expenses are being incurred.